deepforest package#

 deepforest.preprocess.save_crop(base_dir, image_name, index, crop)[source]#

-Save window crop as image file to be read by PIL.
+Save window crop as an image file to be read by PIL.

 Select annotations that overlap with selected image crop.